SarwarSaif/CICD-Copilot/README.md

 The platform consists of two main components:

 1. **Frontend**: React-based web interface for interacting with the platform
-2. **Backend**: Available in three implementations:
+2. **Backend**: FastAPI with SQLAlchemy and PostgreSQL database
-   - Express.js with in-memory storage
+   - Modern Python-based API
-   - FastAPI with SQLAlchemy and PostgreSQL database
+   - SQLAlchemy ORM for database interactions
-   - Django with LangChain and PostgreSQL database (for production)
+   - Pydantic for request/response validation

 ## Features